-Valley Tech Academy as a Network Partner will reflect a distributed leadership style to better meet the needs of the students and school community.
+Central Middle School #7 as a Network Partner will reflect a distributed leadership style to better meet the needs of the students and school community.
 The school leadership team will be diverse and broad, and will include Assistant Principals, Master Teachers, Instructional Specialists, Title I Coordinators, Bilingual Coordinators, UTLA Leadership, Instructional Coaches, a Plant Manager, and Administrative Assistants for the school.
 As mentioned, YPI will provide focused professional development services for all school staff and members of the Site Governance and Advisory Councils and Committees.
 Professional Development will also be provided for the Principal to effectively lead staff in this shared leadership model.
 Shared leadership will also be used in the hiring of staff for any vacant positions at the school.
-With the use of a Hiring Committee, the school community stakeholders will be brought into the process to ensure the hiring of staff is congruent with school values.
+With the use of a Hiring Committee, the school community stakeholders will be brought into the process to ensure the hiring of staff that is congruent with school values.

 Assistant Principals and Master Teachers will be educational leaders and will work with the Principal to create systems that ensure a standards-based educational program.
 Each will provide handson guidance to teachers in the areas of data driven instruction linked to action research and implementation of the backward design process to ensure standards-aligned, problem-based learning with multiple assessments.
 Each will use multiple sources of data to develop a data-driven instructional plan for the improvement of student achievement, help teachers develop their pedagogy in light of recent research on brain development and in keeping with a constructivist approach to teaching and learning, and work with teachers to develop a teacher evaluation process.
 They will schedule and participate in family and community meetings and will work to encourage and develop parent/guardian involvement partnerships.
-The ideal candidate will have teaching experience at the 9-12 grade level, a master's dogree in education with a focus on teaching and curriculum.
+The ideal candidate will have teaching experience at the 6-8 grade level, a master's degree in education with a focus on teaching and curriculum.

 Recruiting efforts will begin immediately.
 The first Priority will be the hiring of a School Principal.
 The school will hire a Principal and purchase curricular materials (March/April 2011).
 The school will hire any needed additional faculty by end of May 2011.
-Faculty will have the opportunity to read/analyze/acquaint oneself with curricular choices, and with problem-based learning, project-based learning, constructivism, data driven instruction (May- August 2011).
-Principal will investigate appropriate strategies for special populations in light of demographics/stats of school.
-Principal will determine the benchmark diagnostics to be used throughout year (NWEA MAPS, Pearson Gamed/GRADE, etc.).
-Principal will analyze test data for envolled students and prepare Data Driven Instruction professional development activities for faculty in August institute (May-August 2011).
-August Institute for professional development will occur (August 2011).
+Faculty will have opportunity to read/analyze/acquaint oneself with curricular choices, and with problem-based learning, project-based learning, constructivism, data driven instruction.
+(May-August 2011).
+Principal reads same and more materials to determine if SDAIE or Project GLAD should be the EL program.
+Principal investigates appropriate strategies for special populations in light of demographics/stats of school.
+Principal determines the benchmark diagnostics to be used throughout year (NWEA MAPS, Pearson Gamed/GRADE, etc.).
+Principal analyzes test data for enrolled students and prepares Data Driven Instruction professional development activities for faculty in August institute (May-August 2011).
+August Institute: professional development (August 2011).